-Unlike the cosmology of the Greeks, whose myths created an anthropomorphic literature in which its myth-makers perpetually “reinvented [their] own origins,” as Harold Bloom has noted in his book Poetry and Repression (an observation he borrowed from Gambattista Vico’s New Science), the Judaic tradition, on the other hand, featured a religious dialectic that alternated between what Soren Kierkegaard called instances of God’s “teleological suspension of the ethical,” as in the case of Abraham’s near sacrifice of and God’s salvific acts that were perceived as “personal” and revelatory, as in the case of His covenant with Abraham and delivery of the decalogue to Moses.
+Unlike the cosmology of the Greeks, whose myths created an anthropomorphic literature in which its myth-makers perpetually “reinvented [their] own origins,” as Harold Bloom has noted in his book Poetry and Repression (an observation he borrowed from Gambattista Vico’s New Science), the Judaic tradition, on the other hand, featured a religious dialectic that alternated between what Soren Kierkegaard called instances of God’s “teleological suspension of the ethical,” as in the case of Abraham’s near sacrifice of Isaac and God’s salvific acts that were perceived as “personal” and revelatory, as in the case of His covenant with Abraham and delivery of the decalogue to Moses.
 Greek myth-makers, on the other hand, conceived of gods whose primary role was in maintaining the order of the universe with no particular personal regard for human concerns.
 This notion of divine disinterest for human life and affairs realized its cultural apotheosis in the stoicism of Zeno and Marcus Aurelius.
 But an ironic enigma often gets overlooked in juxtaposing Judaic revelation with Hellenistic mythology: the same God who has, in Qoholeth’s words in Ecclesiastes “set eternity in the human heart; yet so no one can fathom what God has done from beginning to end” has also interacted with his prophets and people in intensely “personal” ways.
 Silence and revelation alternate in diachronic reprises throughout biblical history from Job’s terrible wait for a divine response to his inexplicable suffering to Jonah’s need for an explanation from God for the reason behind his mission to Nineveh to Jesus’s last question to “Abba” on the cross: “Father, Father, why have you forsaken me?”

-Nothing in the form of silence has played a profoundly ironic role in Western literature, especially in the post biblical era in which the absence of divine utterance and revelation, especially in the aftermath of the Holocaust, has left only echoes of Yahweh’s voice.
+Nothing in the form of silence has played a profoundly ironic role in Western literature, especially in the post biblical era in which the absence of divine utterance and revelation, particularly in the aftermath of the Holocaust, has left only echoes of Yahweh’s voice.
 Heroic humor, absurdity, and nihilism have filled the void of what was once believed to be divine ventriloquism in Yahweh’s prophetic agents.
 Prophecy evolved into literature that didn’t always testify to the Deuteronomic code evolving ultimately into profoundly existential fiction and poetry that questioned the canonical codes of scripture—texts that were too freethinking to be considered even apocryphal.
 What prophet could have prophesied Brothers Karamazov, Thus Spake Zarathustra, The Heart of Darkness, Waiting for Godot, The Trial, The Fall, The Plague, The Wasteland, Fathers and Sons, Fathers and Sons, and To the Lighthouse?
 This shift from the post biblical, mythopoetic age to the modern era seems inevitable in retrospect as the theme and concept of theodicy increasingly captured the imaginations of philosophers and writers, inspiring them ultimately to write books like those cited above.
-The tropes of black humor and atheism in these texts belie any modern day credibility in the Deuteronic code.
-Inherent in Judeo/Christian faith, as well as in Buddhism, lies a divine absurdity that offers a paradoxical reason for believing in a divine Force that’s greater than the self.
+The tropes of black humor and atheism in these texts belie any modern day credibility in the Deuteronomic code.
+Inherent in Judeo/Christian faith lies a divine absurdity that offers a paradoxical reason for believing in a divine Force that’s greater than the self.
 The church father, Tertullian, was prophetic about Modernism, Post-modernism and Post Post-modernism (which grows ever ominously closer to nothingness itself by the day) in the third century when he famously declared: “Credo quia absurdum” (“I believe because it is absurd.”)

 One could argue that the most resonant admonition that has haunted the collective Western psyche over the past century and half lies in Frederick Nietzsche’s claim that “if there is no God, then anything is permitted.”
 Too much horror and concomitant impunity has besmirched human history to refute Nietzsche’s tautology.
 So, what poetic/fictive example of corrective silence resounds most profoundly across the span of the last century and a half in particular?
 There are several, of course, but one that serves as a profoundly timeless corrective is that of Christ’s silence at the conclusion of the fifth chapter of Fyodor Dostoevsky’s masterpiece, The Brothers Karamazov.
 In a “parable” that Dostoevsky calls “a poem” a duplicitous inquisitor in Seville in the time of the Inquisition promotes a counterfeit version of the Gospel that argues mankind is too weak both constitutionally and spiritually to sustain belief in a deity who deems both miracles and bread as compensatory rewards for faith.
 Ivan Karamazov, an agnostic at best, presents the Grand Inquisitor’s central point to his saintly brother, Alyosha, that people need bread and miracles over freedom in choosing between a religion that promises nothing in the way of miracles and bread and a religion that does.
 The Grand Inquisitor contradicts Christ’s call to forgo bread and miracles as necessary ingredients for faith, claiming institutional Christianity needs them as necessary “signs” and rewards for “believing.”
 A pusher of expedient Christianity, the Grand Inquisitor’s bastardized theology corroborates Karl Marx’s claim that religion, specifically Christianity, is “the opiate of the masses.”
 Alyosha, on the other hand, in true existential fashion, maintains that human freedom, onerous as it is, serves as a spiritual corrective to the Grand Inquisitor’s misprision of Christ’s criterion for true faith: a “religion” that excludes bread and miracles as necessary incentives for belief.
 The Grand Inquisitor in Ivan’s telling responds to Jesus with this famously cynical reply: